Version 0.12.0 (2014-10-09)

 - The

-to free up the term 'shared' to refer to 'shared reference' (the default reference type. - Dynamically-sized types have been mostly implemented, unifying the behavior of fat-pointer types with the rest of the type system.
+Sharetrait is now calledSyncto free up the term 'shared' to refer to 'shared reference' (the default reference type. - Dynamically-sized types have been mostly implemented, unifying the behavior of fat-pointer types with the rest of the type system.

 - As part of dynamically-sized types, the

-trait has been introduced, which qualifying types implement by default, and which type parameters expect by default.
+Sizedtrait has been introduced, which qualifying types implement by default, and which type parameters expect by default.
 To specify that a type parameter does not need to be sized, write<Sized?
-T>
+T>.
+Most types areSized, notable exceptions being unsized arrays ([T]) and trait types. - Closures can return

-. - Lifetime bounds can now be applied to type parameters and object types.
+!, as in|| -> !orproc() -> !. - Lifetime bounds can now be applied to type parameters and object types.

 - The old, reference counted GC type,

-sigil, has finally been removed.
+Gc<T>which was once denoted by the@sigil, has finally been removed.
 GC will be revisited in the future.

 - Indexing can be overloaded with the